gaehlerm/SoftwareEngineering/README.md

 # 31. Performance Optimization

-“Premature optimization is the root of all evil” - Donald Knuth
+“Premature optimization is the root of all evil" - Donald Knuth

 One of the most overestimated topics in programming is performance.
 This has historic reasons.
 Computers used to be extremely slow and expensive.
 Thus, it was worth spending a lot of time improving every bit of your algorithm.
 Back in the days, low level languages like Fortran or even Assembler allowed you to do so.
 But the performance of computers had been growing exponentially for the last 50 years while the prices dropped as well.
 Modern programming languages like python are not focusing on performance anymore.
 But rather on usability.
 Simply because it is more important to write readable code, rather than fast code.